Probabilistic RNA Designability via Interpretable Ensemble Approximation and Dynamic Decomposition: Preliminaries: RNA Structures and Motifs

-A structure \vecy is composed of a set of loops denoted as $\LP(\vecy)$, as illustrated in Fig.~\ref{fig:loop}.
+A structure \vecy is composed of a set of loops denoted as $\LP(\vecy)$ \finaledit{where stacks of adjacent base pairs are also considered special loops}, as illustrated in Fig.~\ref{fig:loop}.
 The free energy change of a secondary structure $\vecy$ is the sum of the free energy change of each loop, i.e., where each term $ \DG(\vecx, \vecz)$ is the energy for loop \vecz.
 The energy of each loop is typically determined by nucleotides on the positions of enclosing pairs and their adjacent mismatch positions, which are named as \emph{critical positions} and denoted as $\CR(\vecz)$.
 See {Supplementary Section~\ref{sec:loops}} for a detailed explanation of different loop types and their critical positions.
 The structure with the \highlight{minimum free energy} is the most stable structure in the ensemble $\mathcal{Y}(\vecx)$.
-The minimum free energy of $\mathcal{Y}(\vecx)$ is denoted as $\MFE(\vecx)$ and defined as The equilibrium probability or folding probability of a sructure $\vecy$ in the ensemble of \vecx is defined based on the partition function, $Q(\vecx)$,
+The minimum free energy of $\mathcal{Y}(\vecx)$ is defined as \finaledit{The {partition function} sums up the Boltzmann terms of all structures,}